Environmental sustainability

 Energy consumption

-Our use of fuel oil decreased by nearly two-thirds between 2019 and 2022, partly due to the installation of a new electric boiler to produce steam.
+Our use of fuel oil decreased by 95% compared to 2019, partly due to the installation of a new electric boiler to produce steam.

 We ensure new equipment installed is efficient in terms of power consumption, including upgrading end-of-life components and plant with energy-saving alternatives.
 We also use residual heat from production to heat our offices.